criticalfault/nullsheen_main_site/content/old-gods.md

 ## 🎲 Tools & Resources

-**[Old Gods of Appalachia - Folk Magic](/posts/old-gods-of-appalachia-folk-magic/)** - My thoughts on how folk magic system might work
+- **[Old Gods of Appalachia - Folk Magic](/posts/old-gods-of-appalachia-folk-magic/)** - My thoughts on how folk magic system might work
+- **[Old Gods of Appalachia - Subtle Cyphers](/files/SubtleCyphers.pdf)** - My attempt to make subtle cyphers for non magical characters for Old Gods.
+This will allow the magical people to have more magic and non-magical people have more cinematic cyphers.
+Most of these are from CSR (See below) but a few were my own.
+This is made to be print friendly, cut up and use at the table!

 ## 📚 Useful Links
 - **[Old Gods of Appalachia PDF (DriveThruRPG)](https://www.drivethrurpg.com/en/product/447290/old-gods-of-appalachia-roleplaying-game?affiliate_id=135005)**